Prosecution Policy

 7. Criminal and Civil Asset Forfeiture Practice

-The Iron County Attorney’s Office will only seek the forfeiture of property in criminal cases where the prosecutor can prove beyond a reasonable doubt that the property has been used, or was intended to be used to commit a crime, or the property is proceeds of a crime.
+The office seeks forfeiture only where it can prove beyond a reasonable doubt that property was used to commit a crime or represents proceeds of a crime.

 8. Victim Services